spwntch/workspace/README.md

 ## Intro

 This workspace utilizes the powerful capabilities of Nx within a PNPM monorepo to provide specialized tools for generating and managing development environments seamlessly.
+You will find this repo useful if:
+- You need to build quickly but don't want half-baked MVPs.
+- You need to make sure your apps are usable out the gate and you want to leverage our countless UX tests.
+- You want to get into fullstack apps using the latest and greatest react frameworks, but you don't want to worry about setting it all up.

+Our goal is simple.
+We want to drive better ux in web apps and we want to enable you to embrace a lean mindset.
+Our workspace is a great place to start.

+This repo is naturally opinionated, but we think we've really managed to include all the important tools you need tp most fast and reliably.

 ## Spawntech CLI